Durham University Department of Physics: Reputation

 In recent years the department has been singled out for the quality of its astronomical research.
 In 2008, Durham placed first in Europe and fourth in the world for research into astronomy and astrophysics over the decade 1998 to 2008, according to the Times Higher Education.

 The Clarivate Analytics Highly Cited Researchers 2018 list placed Durham researchers first in the UK and second in Europe.
 David Alexander and Carlos Frenk were highlighted for their research, as were Adrian Jenkins and Tom Theuns.

 In 2020 Frenk was made one of the Clarivate Citation Laureates in Physics (whose honourees are recognised for research judged to be 'of Nobel class') for his highly cited work on the evolution of the universe.

 Centre for Extragalactic Astronomy

-In order to mark the 40th anniversary of Durham astronomy, the Centre for Extragalactic Astronomy (CEA) was founded in 2015.
-Prior to this it was known as the Extragalactic Astronomy and Cosmology Group.
+The Centre for Extragalactic Astronomy (CEA) was established in 2015 to consolidate and expand Durham's research in extragalactic astronomy.
+It succeeded the earlier Extragalactic Astronomy and Cosmology Group.

-The research conducted at the CEA covers a broad variety of extragalactic astrophysics, including galaxy formation and evolution, observational surveys, active galactic nuclei (AGN), cluster of galaxies and the intergalactic medium.
+The CEA conducts observational and theoretical research into a range of topics within extragalactic astrophysics, including galaxy formation and evolution, large-scale astronomical surveys, active galactic nuclei (AGN), galaxy clusters, and the intergalactic medium.

-The CEA consists of 20 faculty members, 12 postdoctoral researchers and 25 postgraduate researchers (correct as of December 2018).
-The founding director of the CEA was Ian Smail.
-The current director, as of December 2018, is Professor David Alexander.
+The founding director of the CEA was Professor Ian Smail, with Professor David Alexander serving as director as of 2018.